• Skip to primary navigation

 Laos-China Railway review – Observations while riding the train from Vientiane to Boten.

-The railway will be extended 7.5km from Thanalaeng Station to Vientiane Station in Khamsavath Village.
+The line originally ran from Nong Khai to Thanaleng.
+The railway was extended 7.5km from Thanalaeng Station to Vientiane Khamsavath Station.
 This is a meter-gauge railway from Thailand, so it’s not compatible with the standard gauge China-Laos railway.

 Construction of this project was approved in January, 2018.
 In July 2019 it was announced that Laos and Thailand agreed to start the project.